prerakshah51/Summarizer/README.md

 ### Dependencies
 pip install algorithmia
 ### Usage
+1. Register on Algorithmia and get your own API key
+2. You can find your API key in your profile
+3. Install algorithmia by typing pip install algorithmia
-1. Change input text in test.py
+4. Modify input text in text.py [optional]
-2. Run test.py
+5. Run test.py